Auros/DiSounds/README.md

 # DiSounds
  Customize your sounds in Beat Saber.

- You can customize the menu click sound, menu music (built in music player), AND an intro sound to welcome you to your game.
+ You can customize the menu click sound, menu music (built in music player), an intro sound to welcome you to your game, an outro song to say goodbye, AND sounds for when you fail a level or get a high score!

 This mod is incompatible with BeatSaberPlus and NalulunaMenu